microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     ![](BingDevKeyInfo.png)

-10. Press the **Copy key** button.
-The key will be copied in the clipboard.
-If you want to reveal it, you can click on the **Show key** button.
+10. Press the **Show key** button and copy the that will be displayed.
 11. Now go back to Visual Studio and double click on the **ExpenseDetail.xaml.cs** file in Solution Explorer.
 12. Look for the constructor of the class, which is the **ExpenseDetail()** method.
 13. Copy and paste the following code at the end of the method: